watem-sedem/rfactor/docs/contributing.rst

 The R-factor project is a project made possible by the Flemish Government (Department Environment), the Flemish Environment Agency, K.U.
 Leuven and Fluves.
-A special thank you to the Flemish Environment Agency for providing the input data, and K.U.Leuven for providing and releasing their source code.
+A special thank you to the Flemish Environment Agency for providing the input data, and K.U.
+Leuven for providing and releasing their source code.

 Thank you to all partners that decided to host this code and the data as open source.